 The cost varies greatly on where you hunt and what services you require for your hunt.
 Long float plane rides to the game management unit are costly and so is flying commercially into a small village.
 The most economical hunts are out of Anchorage, Kenai, and sometimes Fairbanks.
 This is a rough estimate to get you planning.
 All costs are per person estimates.

 AOA offers complete camps, perfectly designed for the floatplanes, Full meal packages, satellite phones, all flights in and out of the field, and full logistical help with the “Do-It-Yourself” part of the hunt.
 We do not provide tags, flights to AK, or lodging.
-Unit 16B: $5400 pp, Unit 17B: $7200 pp because of the long flight in and out of camp.
-Book the hunt of the decade, today!
+Unit 16B: $5,400 per person, Unit 17B: $7,200 per person because of the long flight in and out of camp.
+Book the moose hunt of the decade, today!